TSM Backups and Restores

-The main server is used to manage the BMR processes and to hold central BMR data.
-It must be installed on a supported UNIX server.
-You run the administration GUI on the main VBMR server.
+The master server is used to manage the BMR processes and to hold central BMR data.
+It must be installed on a supported UNIX server and needs the BMR database configured on initial setup.
+You run the administration GUI on the master VBMR server.

 An SRT basically provides a temporary operating system that can be used to recover data to rebuild the real operating system.
-The format of the shared resource tree (SRT) depends on the type of client that you are protecting.
-For UNIX clients it is either a network or CD-based root file system.
+An SRT contains Operating System files, NetBackup client software, software to create and partition drives and anything else needed to get a basic system up.
+The exact format of the SRT depends on the type of client that you are protecting.

 Restoration is a very simple process.
 The VBMR GUI runs in a browser window.
 You simply select the server you want to recover form a list of registered clients, select a configuration for that client, select an SRT to use for the restore then select the 'prepare for restore' button.
 Once VMBR indicates that the restore is ready to go, you click on an OK prompt, then reboot the client.
 VBMR will then go off and rebuild the client to your specification.

 Once the restore is complete, you must take a full NetBackup backup, as any previous incrementals are now unusable.